6 Ontario Industries Known for Good Career Opportunities

 A lot of that is thanks to what happens in the Toronto area.
 Check out these facts about the great city:

-- The Toronto International Film Festival (TIFF) is one of the world's biggest and most prestigious events.*
+- The Toronto International Film Festival (TIFF) is one of the world's biggest and most prestigious movie-industry events.

 Mobile app creation and digital gaming are big business in Ontario, especially in the Toronto and London areas.
 And many of the world's most famous technology companies (like Google, Microsoft, Facebook, and IBM, to name a few) have offices here.